Encyclopedia

 - Location: The tragus piercing is located on the small piece of cartilage that partially covers the ear canal, situated just in front of the ear canal entrance.

-- Healing Time for Tragus Piercing: Approximately 4 to 6 months.
+- Healing Time: Approximately 6 to 12 months.

 - Pain During Piercing: Moderate, as the tragus has a dense structure.
 Mild discomfort may persist during the healing process.